 - Review the online orientation materials below and complete the self-assessment.
 You must sign the acknowledgement at the end that you have reviewed the materials.
 This will enable you to apply for training on the Core Principles of Peer Support (“Core” training).

-The Core training is a 6-8 hour, facilitated and interactive webinar held weekly.
+The Core training is a 3 day, facilitated and interactive webinar held monthly.
 You must register at least two days prior to the next scheduled training.
 Once your application and payment are received by Via Hope, you will be sent an email with instructions for logging onto the training.

 At the end of the Core training is a short knowledge assessment (i.e. quiz).
 Once you complete and pass the quiz you will be able to apply for specialized training.

 - Apply for the specialized training in either mental health or substance use peer support.
 The training to become an MHPS is a competitive process.
 If you are accepted, you will be sent an invoice for payment by credit card and information about the training.
 The current registration fee is $650.
 The specialized training is a five day, 40 hour, classroom style training held in various cities around the state.
 Refer to our training calendar for details .At the end of the specialized training, you will get an email with a link to take an online knowledge assessment.
 Once you complete and pass the knowledge assessment you will receive instructions for downloading and printing a confirmation that you have successfully completed all the steps in the training process.
 You will need this document to apply for certification

 - Apply for certification with one of the approved certification entities (Texas Certification Board or Wales Education Services).
 Refer to their websites for information on how to apply, what documentation is needed, and the cost.
 Via Hope is not involved in this Certification process and cannot provide any additional information.
 The initial certification is valid for six months.
 During this time, you must complete 250 hours of supervised work experience.
 You may then apply for recertification for a full two year certification period.